feifeibear/long-context-attention/README.md

 ### Limits

 There are some arithmetic errors with the current implementation.
-The reason for them is probably that flash attention will return bf16 value for each block, so we cannot accumluate the values with the original fp32 ones.
+The reason for this is probably that flash attention will return the bf16 value for each block, so we cannot accumulate the values with the original fp32 ones.

-And also because we need to save extra fp32 buffer during computation, the memory usage would be higher than theoretic limit.
+And also because we need to save extra fp32 buffer during computation, the memory usage would be higher than the theoretic limit.

 ### Test